Last Updated on January 25, 2022 by rudyooms

-Protecting your devices with Windows Defender ASR rules is best practice but… make sure you’re aware of the caveats.
+Protecting your devices with Microsoft Defender ASR rules is best practice but… make sure you’re aware of the caveats.
 The sun was probably shining when you configured your ASR rules!
 And after you decided you wanted to use Solarwinds for monitoring your devices, you pushed the agent to your endpoints.
 Then suddenly the weather changed…

+So one of the ASR rules is specifically blocking your installation.
 But which of the ASR rules did it?
 Which of you made me look at all the logs?

-When checking the id 01443614-cd74-433a-b99e-2ecdc07bfc25 it translates to “Block executable files from running unless they meet a prevalence, age, or trusted list criteria”
+When googling the ID 01443614-cd74-433a-b99e-2ecdc07bfc25 it showed us it was actually the id for the ASR rule “Block executable files from running unless they meet a prevalence, age, or trusted list criteria”

-Even a small setting like an ASR rule can prevent new installations on existing devices.
-When deploying new devices this setting will be no problem because the Application is installed before the ASR device configuration kicks in.
-Looking at the Windows defender log is a good thing to remember when troubleshooting Win32 app Installations.
+Even a small setting like an ASR rule could prevent new Win32 App installations on existing and even on new devices.
+When deploying new devices this setting could be or could not be a problem because sometimes the Application was already installed successfully before the ASR device configuration could kick in.

 Personally, I think it’s a little weird Solarwinds their device Agent is blocked by ASR but deploying Chocolatey is no problem at all?